gro-intelligence/api-client/JGrinst-patch-2/_sources/setting-up-your-environment.md.txt

 Please consult your OS or IDE documentation for the most accurate and up-to-date information on how to set environment variables, e.g. setting environment variables in [Windows Powershell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6) or [Mac OS X/Linux](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) or [Anaconda](https://anaconda-project.readthedocs.io/en/latest/user-guide/tasks/work-with-variables.html).
 As a quick guide, the following steps should work:

-For Windows:
+For Windows 10:
 1. Click on start menu and search for "environment variables."
 Click on "Edit the system environment variables" option.
 2. In the "Advanced" tab, select the "Environment Variables..." button.
-3. Under the first section called "User variables for &lt;username&gt;," click on the "New" button.
+3. Under the first section called "User variables for &lt;username&gt;," and click on the "New" button.
 4. Enter the information as follows:
   Variable name: GROAPI_TOKEN
   Variable value: <insert your Gro API Token here>
 5. Click OK

 Your environment variable should now be saved.
+You will likely need to close an re-open your IDE for the IDE to recognize the change.
 Whenever you run code that includes the code `os.environ['GROAPI_TOKEN']` it should automatically pull in your API Token.

 For Mac:
-1. Open up your terminal and navigate to your project directory
+1. Open up your terminal and type `open ~/.bash_profile`
-2. type `python`
-3. when the python editor opens type:
-`>>> import os`
-`>>> os.environ['GROAPI_TOKEN'] = "YOUR TOKEN HERE"`
-4. to exit type:
-`>>>exit()`

-Your environment variable should now be saved.
+2. Add the following line: `export GROAPI_TOKEN="YOUR TOKEN HERE"`
+3. Save the file and close any shells you have open.
+The environment variable should be available next time you open a shell.